jukkakarvanen/kafka-streams-test-topics/examples/README.md

         assertThat(outputTopic.readRecordsToList()).hasSameElementsAs(expected);
     }

-### Testing reading KeyValues to Map
+### Testing Reading KeyValues to Map

-If you are testing stream where only the latest record of same key is valid like aggregation, you can use readKeyValuesToMap and validate it.
+If the test is validating stream where only the latest record of the same key is valid, like aggregation, it can use readKeyValuesToMap and validate it.
-The difference with Kafka KTable is that when tombstone (record with null value) is removing the whole key, this map still contains keys with null value.
+The difference with Kafka KTable is that when tombstone (record with the null value) is removing the whole key, this map still contains keys with the null value.

     @Test
     public void testValueMap() {